Home > Spain > Malaga - Costa del Sol > Shine International Academy

 Sports activities included

-Our whole curriculum embraces movement based learning and exploration.
+We meet the requirements of the National Curriculum with regard to physical education.
+In addition, our whole curriculum embraces movement based learning and exploration.
 We do not expect our students to sit down at tables, rather to learn through movement.
 We have various movement zones within the school where students, at anytime, can access for movement breaks to ensure a regulated body and brain which supports learning and retention.
 We have specific sections of the school day where all students are encouraged to be outside, interacting in our lovely outdoor space overlooking the mountain of Mijas and the ocean.

 Sports teams or sport competitions available for students